Haldwani Assembly Constituency: Congress or AAP—Who Will Win The Seat This Time?

 Uttarakhand Assembly Election 2022: Haldwani which comes under Nainital-udhamsingh Nagar Lok sabha constituency is one of the Assembly constituencies of Uttarakhand.
-In 2017, Indira Hridyesh of Indian National Congress had won the seat by defeating Jogendra Pal Singh Rautela from Bharatiya Janata Party with a margin of 6557 votes.Also Read - Nainital: Will BJP Again Win People’s Trust Among Close Competitors of Congress And AAP?
+In 2017, Indira Hridyesh of Indian National Congress had won the seat by defeating Jogendra Pal Singh Rautela from Bharatiya Janata Party with a margin of 6557 votes.Also Read - Election Commission Of India To Review Ban On Physical Rallies In 5 Poll Bound States Today

 Moreover, Bharatiya Janata Party candidate Ajay Bhatt in 2019 Lok Sabha elections won from Nainital-udhamsingh Nagar Lok Sabha (MP) Seat with the margin of 339096 votes by defeating Harish Rawat from Indian National Congress.
-Also Read - Rudraprayag: Will BJP Score Chauka with Fourth Win From This Seat or Congress, AAP May Pose Challenge?
+Also Read - Sirathu Assembly Elections 2022: Will Deputy CM Keshav Prasad Maurya Retain BJP's Seat?

 According to the announcement from the Election Commission, the Uttarakhand Assembly election 2022 will be held in a single phase on February 14.
 The counting of votes will take place on March 10.
-Also Read - Zee Opinion Poll: BJP May Storm to Power in Manipur With 33-37 Seats, Biren Singh Preferred Choice For CM
+Also Read - Almora: Will BJP's Fresh Pick from This Seat Win People's Vote or Congress' Manoj Tiwari Claim Majority?

 The last assembly polls (in 2017) in Uttarakhand were held in a single phase, wherein the Bharatiya Janata Party (BJP) won 57 of the state’s 70 assembly constituencies.